 Here are some amazing photos of local Cartagena kitesurfers during a Caribbean storm that brought winds and massive waves.

+Playa V is a popular beach in Cartagena for windsurfing wavesailing.
 Here are some pictures at Playa V during the Annual Cartagena Windsurfing Competition organized by Colombian professional windsurfer Camilo Galeano, and which has been attended by Austrian Professional PWA windsurfer Michael Rossmeier.

 For more pictures of the event check out Michael Rossmeier's Photogallery